 Analytics & Operations

-Operations Management faculty and students are part of the Department of Analytics, Marketing and Operations.
+Operations Management faculty and PhD students are part of the Department of Analytics, Marketing and Operations.
 The department welcomes applicants from a wide variety of academic disciplines who are united by a desire to research and provide insight into high-technology industries.

 Doctoral students can benefit from the multi-disciplinary nature of the Operations Management team through collaboration with Imperial’s other departments such as Computing, Engineering and Mathematics, which provides a rich research community.
 With its small intake, the programme provides a supportive environment, preparing students for academic careers in top Business Schools worldwide.